Norfolk State University: Campus

 Located on the former site of the 50 acre Memorial Park Golf Course, which the city of Norfolk sold to the school for one dollar, the campus now encompasses 134 acre of land and 31 buildings.

 The Joseph G. Echols Memorial Hall is a large health, physical education, and ROTC complex with a seating capacity of 7,500.
 Other facilities include a 30,000-seat football stadium; a television studio and radio station, an African art museum, and a multi-purpose performing arts center.
 Research facilities include a life sciences building with a planetarium and a materials research wing with crystal growth, organic synthesis, laser spectroscopy, and magnetic resonance equipment.

 In September 2009, the New Student Center facility opened.
-The three story building, which includes a game room, a dining area, a new bookstore, a wellness center (work-out facility), student lounges, and administrative offices, marks the first of two major projects for NSU.
+The three-story building, which includes a game room, a dining area, a new bookstore, a wellness center (work-out facility), student lounges, and administrative offices, marks the first of two major projects for NSU.

-In January 2015, the construction of the New Nursing and General Classroom Building was completed and in the Fall 2017 NSU opened a new G.W.C.
-Brown Memorial Hall,a three-story, 154,000 square foot academic building, which houses the School of Business, College of Liberal Arts, and Mass Communication and Math Department.
-The building also houses the box office, costume shop, scene shop, mainstage Theater, Studio Theater, Amphitheater, as well as drama faculty offices, classrooms, meeting rooms, study areas, and student lounges.
+In January 2015, the construction of the New Nursing and General Classroom Building was completed, and in the fall 2017 NSU opened a new G.W.C.
+Brown Memorial Hall, a three-story, 154,000-square-foot academic building, which houses the School of Business, College of Liberal Arts, and Mass Communication and Math Department.
+The building also houses the box office, costume shop, scene shop, mainstage theater, studio theater, amphitheater, as well as drama faculty offices, classrooms, meeting rooms, study areas, and student lounges.
 Construction of a new four-story residential facility began in 2019.
-Once completed, the 193,424 square feet residential facility will include a central two-story amenity space and 740 beds for first-year students.
+Once completed, the 193,424-square-foot residential facility will include a central two-story amenity space and 740 beds for first-year students.

-Construction plans for a new Science Building and Physical Plant are underway.
-Other recent construction on the campus include the new police station (2007), the Marie V. McDemmond Center for Applied Research (2006), and the Spartan ugly Apartments (2001), and state-of-the-art Library (2012).
+Construction plans for a new science building and physical plant are underway.
+Other recent construction on the campus include the new police station (2007), the Marie V. McDemmond Center for Applied Research (2006), and the Spartan Suites Apartments (2001), and state-of-the-art library (2012).

-Student activities
+Student life

 The university offers organized and informal co-curricular activities including 63 student organizations, leadership workshops, intramural activities, student publications and student internships.

 Athletics

 Norfolk State sports teams participate in NCAA Division I (Football Championship Subdivision for all sports including football) in the Mid-Eastern Athletic Conference (MEAC).
 Norfolk State was formerly a member of the Eastern Intercollegiate Conference (1953–1960) and the Central Intercollegiate Athletic Association (1962–1996).

 The 2011–12 Norfolk State Spartans men's basketball team won the 2012 MEAC men's basketball tournament championship which gave them the conference's automatic bid in the 2012 NCAA Men's Division I Basketball Tournament, the school's first ever appearance in the tournament.
-The Spartans, a 15 seed, defeated the #2 seeded Missouri Tigers in the second round, 86-84.
+The Spartans, a 15 seed, defeated the #2 seeded Missouri Tigers in the second round, 86–84.
 This victory was only the fifth time in NCAA Tournament history that a 15 seed defeated a 2 seed, with the last coming in 2001 by MEAC in-state rival Hampton.